sentenza/PureCSV/README.md

 ### Writing to CSV ###

-The simplest way possible to its CSV representation is to call `toCSV`
+To convert a value to a CSV String use `toCSV`

 ```scala
 scala> import purecsv.safe._